roots/docs/trellis/vault.md

 ## Disabling Ansible Vault

 It is not recommended to disable Ansible Vault but you can disable it at any time.
 Simply run `ansible-vault decrypt <file1> <file2> <etc>`.
 If you then commit the unencrypted files to your repo, the sensitive data will be in your repo in plain text and will be difficult to remove from the git history.
 If you re-enable vault in the future, you may want to change all the sensitive data, encrypt with vault, then commit the revised and encrypted `vault.yml` files to your repo.

+## Additional resources

+[ansible-toolkit](https://github.com/dellis23/ansible-toolkit#atk-git-diff) provides a `atk-git-diff` command that allows you to do a `git diff` on on encrypted files.